sadiat-toyin/sadiat-toyin/README.md

 ### Hi there, I'm Ubaydah👋
 🌱 I’m currently learning Python and Javascript development.

 👯 I’m looking to collaborate on Python and Javascipt related projects

+📫 Follow me on Hashnode for dev related contents https://ubaydah.hashnode.dev/

 <!--
 **Ubaydah/Ubaydah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.